- Subscriber login, profile, and subscription management

 If you are already a subscriber, you can simply use your subscriber login to comment on articles and manage newsletter preferences (including Subscriber Rewards).
 Or you can link your existing seattletimes.com registration to your subscriber account.
 Get started here.

-A: Please refer to our Code of Conduct, which outlines the rules of our commenting community.
+Please refer to our Code of Conduct, which outlines the rules for commenting.

 Due to the volume of comments received and reviewed, we cannot respond to individual questions about why a specific comment was allowed or removed.

 We no longer have the staff resources to consider a commenter's past conduct when making a decision to suspend or ban them.
 If you break the rules once, you'll be suspended; if you break them again, you'll be banned.
 In both cases, you will be notified of the decision and the reason behind it.